FreeFem/FreeFem-doc/source/introduction/new-features.rst

 Release, binaries packages
 --------------------------

-* Since the version 4.5, the FreeFEM binaries packages provides with a compiled PETSc library.
+* Since the version 4.5, the FreeFEM binary packages provides with a compiled PETSc library.
 * FreeFEM is now interfaced with ParMmg.

 New meshes and FEM border